-Over the past few years, due to disease and pests, the total US Honey Bee population is down to a 50-year low.
+For more than a decade, due to disease and pests, the total US Honey Bee population is down to a 50-year low.
 These devastating losses have captured the repeated attention of the national media.
-This attention has led to a greater interest in beekeeping, resulting in a 35% increase in the number of beekeepers in the past four years.
+This attention has led to a greater interest in beekeeping and highlighted the significant role that bees have in our food chain.
 In the meantime, Virginia remains dependent on imported bees, continuing to spend money on bees from other states that pose substantial risks through the inadvertent introduction of Africanized Honey Bees (AHB) or virulent strains of diseases and pests.
-A successful path forward toward sustainable apiculture as this market experiences such dramatic growth must include several elements, foremost of which is a local queen rearing program.
+A successful path forward toward sustainable apiculture must include several elements, foremost of which is a robust local queen rearing program.

 Horseshoe Point Honey LLC is leading an effort to develop queen bees that are locally acclimated, gentle, resistant to disease and pests, and excellent honey producers and pollinators.